Feeling lost in life? Learn what’s going on

 If you’re like most people, landing a good job and finding a suitable partner will solve the problem.

 You’re facing a much harder battle if you’re going through an identity crisis.
-I applaud your courage for questioning your reality and seeking to figure out who you are.
+I applaud your courage in questioning your reality and seeking to figure out who you are.
 I applaud your courage for deviating from the script to find yourself.

 Once you’ve figured out who you are and what you genuinely care about, you can always go back to the script.

-I know some say they truly don’t know what they want.
+I know some say they genuinely don’t know what they want.
 It does take time to figure out deep things like that.
 When you look at their life, though, they’re deeply entrenched in the script.

 They’re not willing to look beyond the script.
 Sometimes, to find your direction, you have to get lost first.
-It could be that their unwillingness to let go of the comfort of their script is the very thing that’s holding them back.
+It could be that their unwillingness to let go of the comfort of their script is the very thing holding them back.

 Look for your “Hell, yes!”